LASIK Night Vision: A Comprehensive Guide

 LASIK Night Vision: A Comprehensive Guide (That Won’t Put You to Sleep)

 Let’s be real—no one signs up for LASIK expecting more hassles.
 You want crisp mornings, Netflix without glasses sliding down your nose, and yes, the sweet freedom of waking up and actually seeing your alarm clock.
-But night vision issues?
+But Night Vision issues?
 Halos, starbursts, glare?
 That’s the plot twist nobody warned you about.
 At Liberty Laser Eye Center in Vienna, Virginia, we’ve spent years fine-tuning our approach to laser eye surgery so you don’t end up feeling like you’re starring in your own low-budget sci-fi flick every time you drive after dark.
 Let’s talk about why night vision matters, how modern tech tackles it, and why picking the right surgeon (hint: we’re biased, but for good reason) makes all the difference.

 Why Night Vision Issues Happen (And No, It’s Not Just You)